wiwaszko-intel/edge-ai-suites/robotics-ai-suite/components/wandering/README.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# The Wandering Mobile Robot Application
+# Wandering - The Wandering Mobile Robot Application

+## Overview

 The Wandering mobile robot application is a Robot Operating System 2 (ROS 2) sample application that moves the robot around the room avoiding hitting obstacles, updating a map in real time that is exposed as the ROS topic.

-## Component Documentation

-Comprehensive documentation on this component is available here: [dev guide](https://docs.openedgeplatform.intel.com/edge-ai-suites/robotics-ai-suite/main/robotics/dev_guide/tutorials_amr/navigation/wandering_app/index.html)

-## Architecture Design

 The application consists of two ROS nodes, developed by Intel.
-In order to function properly, those two nodes depend on other ROS nodes/packages: RealSense ROS wrapper, Nav2 ROS package, RTABMAP and its ROS Wrapper, and robot drivers.
-Wandering ROS nodes are:
+In order to function properly, those two nodes depend on other ROS nodes/packages: RealSense ROS wrapper, Nav2 ROS package, RTABMAP with its ROS Wrapper and robot drivers.
-    - Wandering: gets updates from nav2 via costmap and issues navigation goals back to nav2 node;

 This is represented on the diagram below: